mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 # IANA Considerations

-IANA has made the following registrations per this document.
+The following IANA registration requests are made by this document.

 ## OAuth Parameters Registry